Kanban card

 How to use tags?

-When you open a card, there will be a Tags field on it.
-Just type in a tag, hit Enter and exit the card - changes are saved automatically.
-Adding tags
+When you open a card, you’ll see a Tags field.
+Just type in a tag, hit Enter, and exit the card—your changes will be saved automatically.

 Can I show task ID on closed cards?

-• to have the ID editable or not,
+• Allow the ID to be editable or fixed.

 Can I use Markdown to edit text?

-Elements of the Markdown language are supported in Kanban Tool comments and in the Board Readme power-up.
+Yes!
+Elements of Markdown formatting is supported in Kanban Tool comments and the Board Readme power-up, making your text easier to read and organize.

 * First item